 IT- This section will be responsible for network communications for the SBU in compliance with local regulations and between UNH and Ping An.

-Research and Development and Acquisitions- This division will be responsible for research, mainly conducting surveys to gauge the population, in order to develop and provide the best possible products and services to the consumer.
+Research and Development and Acquisitions- This division will be responsible for research, mainly conducting surveys to gauge the population, to develop and provide the best possible products and services to the consumer.

 Communications- This business unit will be responsible for crafting the message that the public and shareholders will receive.
 They are also responsible for marketing.